yoshimoto8/YoutubeMusic/README.md

 ## Pomodoro-Music Application

-Pomodoro-Music client in React + Redux and backend in FireBase
+YoutubeMusic client in React + Redux and backend in FireBase

 ## Features